2017 Regular Session

 |Bill Title:||Relating to safe transport of hazardous materials; prescribing an effective date.|

 Requires railroads operating in state to submit certain information to State Fire Marshal for purposes of plan.
 Requires owners and operators of high hazard train routes to submit contingency plans to Department of Environmental Quality.
 Directs Environmental Quality Commission to adopt rules applying certain oil spill prevention and emergency response planning requirements to railroads that own or operate high hazard train routes in this state] for preparation of contingency plans for high hazard train routes.
 Adds railroad cars to definition of "facility" for purposes of liability for oil spillage under oil or hazardous material spillage statutes.
-Defines "high hazard train," "high hazard train route" and "listed sensitive area" for purposes of contingency plans.
-Expands definition of "navigable waters" for purposes of applicability of oil or hazardous material spillage statutes to include inland watersheds and drinking water intakes that intersect with high hazard train routes.
+Defines "high hazard train,] "high hazard train route" and "listed sensitive area" for purposes of contingency plans.
+Expands definition of "navigable waters" for purposes of applicability of oil or hazardous material spillage statutes to include inland watersheds and drinking water intakes that intersect with high hazard train routes.]
 Requires proof of financial responsibility for high hazard train routes.
 Establishes annual assessment proportioned among certain railroads.
 Transfers moneys to Oil and Hazardous Material Transportation by Rail Action Fund.
 Becomes operative July 1, 2019.]
 Establishes High Hazard Train Route Oil Spill Prevention Fund.
 Specifies uses of fund.
 Requires Department of Environmental Quality to include listed sensitive areas along high hazard train routes in integrated, interagency response plan for oil or hazardous material spills in certain areas of state.
 Requires Department of Transportation to cooperate with office of State Fire Marshal and Department of Environmental Quality in coordinating development of single plan and procedure for regulation of transportation of hazardous material and waste and radioactive material and waste in Oregon.
 Becomes operative January 1, 2018.
 Takes effect on 91st day following adjournment sine die.

 |Measure Analysis:||Staff Measure Summary / Impact Statements|